Try this easy jalapeno ketchup recipe for your next cookout. Great for fries, burgers and more. It’s a great use of your jalapeno harvest.

 - Using electric blender, blend one cup of mixture at a time until completely smooth.

 - Return to same saucepan and cook on low heat until thickened, stirring occasionally to ensure it doesn't stick to the bottom.
-About 45 minutes.
+About 20-45 minutes.
+It varies by type of tomato and desired consistency.

-- Makes 3 cups.
+- Makes about 3 cups.
 Allow to cool before storing in the refrigerator.